Batman: Year One: Collected editions

 In November 2016, DC released a 288-page Absolute Edition of Year One (ISBN 1401243797).
 This edition comes in a slipcase with two hardcover books.
-Book One features a whole new scanning from the original sketches by Mazzucchelli and remastered coloring by Lewis, while Book Two features scans using pages from the original 1987 issues.
+Book One features a whole new scanning from the original artworks by Mazzucchelli and remastered coloring by Lewis, while Book Two features scanning pages directly from the physical copies of the 404-407 monthly issues.
 Over 60 pages of bonus materials are also included, including Miller's complete scripts in Book Two.